joshuarooijakkers/joshuarooijakkers.github.io/_pages/about.md

 ---

-I am a visiting researcher in the Department of Statistical Science at University College London (UCL) in the [Fundamentals of Statistical Machine Learning](https://fsml-ucl.github.io/) research group under the supervision of [Jeremias Knoblauch](https://jeremiasknoblauch.github.io/) and [Matias Altamirano](https://maltamiranomontero.github.io/).
+I am a visiting researcher in the Department of Statistical Science at University College London (UCL) in the [Fundamentals of Statistical Machine Learning](https://fsml-ucl.github.io/) group under the supervision of [Jeremias Knoblauch](https://jeremiasknoblauch.github.io/) and [Matias Altamirano](https://maltamiranomontero.github.io/).
 My research focuses on robust Bayesian machine learning methods.

 My research visit is supported by the Dutch National Culture Fund ([Cultuurfonds](https://www.cultuurfonds.nl/)).